-- 1. Remove shipping protection.
-Remove temporary shipping protection from walls. - 2.
-Complete crossovers.
-Complete any crossover connections in the walls, including: electrical, stereo speaker, doorbell, telephone, and intercom wires. - 3.
-Install siding.
-Fasten siding only at stud locations, avoiding electrical wires that are present in the walls. - 4.
-Install close-up of strips.
+- Remove shipping protection.
+Remove temporary shipping protection from walls - Complete crossovers.
+Complete any crossover connections in the walls, including: electrical, stereo speaker, doorbell, telephone, and intercom wires. - Install siding.
+Fasten siding only at stud locations, avoiding electrical wires that are present in the walls. - Install close-up of strips.
 If siding has been installed on the end walls at the factory, fasten close-up strips securely along both edges and seal the edges with a waterproof sealant. - 5.
 Install trim.
 Install any matching trim required to complete the installation. - 6.
 Seal penetrations.
-With a waterproof sealant, seal any penetrations in the siding that may have been caused by temporary shipping protection. - go to Connect Crossovers (p.
-49).
+With a waterproof sealant, seal any penetrations in the siding that may have been caused by temporary shipping protection.